An Amazon S3 Source connects to an existing Amazon S3 bucket. imgix connects using the credentials you supply, so assets don't have to be public.

 • If you are editing an existing Source and the Video API is enabled, the imgix Video Subdomain field will be visible.
 This field automatically inherits the value from your imgix Image Subdomain and cannot be modified without changing the Image Subdomain.

-Advanced
+Advanced Policy Template

 imgix only needs a few read-only permissions to properly fetch assets.
-To add an additional layer of security, use a limited-permissions IAM account that is only used for imgix and only for the bucket containing your assets.
+To add an additional layer of security, use a limited-permissions IAM user that is only used for imgix and only for the bucket containing your assets.

 The specific S3 permissions imgix requires are: